Last Updated: March 29, 2022

 We were super impressed by the food menu and even more impressed by the execution.
-Compared the Air Canada Maple Leaf Lounge at YVR that we visit the most, we have found the offerings at the WestJet Lounge to be far superior, varied and well executed.
+Compared to the Air Canada Maple Leaf Lounge at YVR that we visit the most, we have found the offerings at the WestJet Lounge to be far superior, varied and well-executed.
 The drinks selection is also quite expansive with wine, cocktails, hard liquor, beer, cider and non-alcoholic cocktails.
-WestJet even has their own Elevation beer; a nice light and crisp thirst quenching lager!
+WestJet even has its own Elevation beer; a nice light and crisp thirst-quenching lager!
 We are jealous this is people’s hub lounge!

 After having the Air Canada Signature cocktail (Crown Royal Canadian Whisky, gin and cranberry cocktail, garnished with lemon), we had to have the WestJet Elevation cocktail (Confluence Alberta gin, Curacao, lime juice, beer syrup, wild rose bitters, green melon liqueur, gelatin, egg white, N2O, sugar).
 Both are good for different reasons and you do get a sense of each airlines’ unique branding based on their signature cocktail.
 Jason likes the Air Canada cocktail better but Maxine likes the WestJet cocktail better!

 PSA – Consume responsibly: Always be mindful of how much alcohol you consume on the ground and in the air because alcohol affects you more at high altitudes…even if the cabin is pressurized to a lower altitude.